margaretmz/GANs-in-Art-and-Design/README.md

-# gans-in-art-and-design
-GANs in Art and Design
+# Gans in Art and Design
+This repo contains Colab notebooks for the PyImageSearch University courses:

+* Intro GANs
+* DCGAN
+* GAN Challenges
+* WGAN & WGAN-GP